Montjrj/React-TV/README.md

 ## Instructions

-Build out the `<App>`, `<ShowDetails>`, and `<ShowList>` components to render the data in `src/shows/data.js`.
+Build out the `<App>`, `<ShowDetails>`, and `<ShowSelection>` components to render the data in `src/shows/data.js`.
 Your submission should meet the following requirements.
 You are recommended to do this workshop in the order given, but feel free to adjust as needed.

 ### ShowDetails